DRAFT ONLY. Without council review or approval.

 Regular Council Meeting

 CALL TO ORDER: Mayor Echanove called the Council Meeting to order at 7:00 PM.
-Meeting was held at the Palouse Community Center.

 PUBLIC WORKS REPORT: Supt.
 Griffin submitted a written report.

 CITY ADMINISTRATOR REPORT: